joel-wav/gestureRec/README.md

 - Start away from the right sensor and move in to Rewind (right arrow key).
 - Start from near the left sensor and move away to increase volume (Up arrow key).
 - Start away from the left sensor and move in to decrease volume (Down arrow key).
-- You can use this with anything that may require the spacebar and arroykeys and not just control videos
+- You can use this with anything that may require the spacebar and arrowkeys and not just control videos